 This section is not a comprehensive description of how to configure an Active Directory domain controller.
 Rather, it describes particular steps that may be of interest.
+Use a Windows Kerberos/AD server, not a Linux Kerberos server.

 As a general approach, the steps described at at http://d3planet.com/rtfb/2009/08/26/building-an-active-directory-domain-controller-for-development-using-vmware-workstation-pt-2/ were used to configure the domain controller for a test environment.